Te Taketake is a 2 year DAPAANZ endorsed NZQA Level 7 Diploma in Applied Addictions Counselling.

-The course is available to those who can meet the following requirements.
+The course is available for those who can meet the following requirements:

-- Access to a computer and have basic computer skills, word processing skills (For all assignments/essays).
+Have access to a computer and have basic computer and word processing skills (for all assignments/essays).

-- Are willing to commit to attending all study wananga (Requirement of 80% or more ).
+Are willing to commit to attending all study waananga.
+(Attendance requirement of 80% or more ).

-- A criminal record check is part of the enrolment process (but does not mean automatic exclusion - all applicants considered) - please note, as this process takes up to 20 working days please submit your enrolment ASAP and forward the check once received.
+A Ministry of Justice Criminal Record Check is part of the enrolment process (but does not mean automatic exclusion - all applicants considered) - please note, as this process takes up to 20 working days please submit your enrolment ASAP and forward the results once received.

 Students must also demonstrate commitment to: